Kreyparion/Astar-Kore22-Competition/README.md

 <img src="docs/even_funel.png" width="250" />

 #### The best filter
-The idea is that de diagonals are not important to pull a ship toward an objective, the fleets travel more efficiently in straight lines (either on the **x** axis or on the **y** axis)
+The idea is that the diagonals are not important to pull a ship toward an objective, the fleets travel more efficiently in straight lines (either on the **x** axis or on the **y** axis)
 Also a fleet can easily detect a good center of gravity by passing by a perpendicular line and having the gravity in diagonal points can clog the gravity map, whereas focusing on the lines makes routes for the fleet appear.

 The selection criteria for a filter depends on many factors :